kylebebak/questionnaire/README.md

 # questionnaire

-__questionnaire__ is a Python package that to prompts users to answer a series of questions, and returns the answers as a `key -> answer` OrderedDict. __questionnaire__ allows users to go back and answer questions again.
+__questionnaire__ is a Python package that to prompts users to answer a series of questions, and returns answers. __questionnaire__ allows users to go back and answer questions again.
 It works with Python 2 and 3.

 ## Installation
 ```sh